Adding mini band wall exercises for shoulder health as part of your routine is a great way to strengthen your shoulders.

-One item that I often travel with and whenever I travel to present, attend a business networking event, or to take part in conferences is a Mini-Band.
-It fits easily in my back pack or carry on.
+One item I often travel with, whether to present, attend a business networking event, or participate in conferences, is a Mini-Band.
+It fits easily in my backpack or carry-on.

-Today, I wanted to go through 3 Mini Band Wall Exercises for Shoulder Health.
+I wanted to go through 3 Mini Band Wall Exercises for Shoulder Health today.

-Start off with your elbows tucked in close to your body and your hands close together.
-Contract your shoulder and your mid back muscles, separate your hands and then relax.
+Start with your elbows tucked in close to your body, and your hands close together.
+Contract your shoulder and mid-back muscles, separate your hands and then relax.
 Look for a smooth and controlled movement.
-Hold for one second, tighten your back and then relax for one second.
-Really target the rotator cuff muscles and those mid back muscles.
+Hold for one second, tighten your back and then relax.
+Target the rotator cuff muscles and those mid-back muscles.
 The wall provides ‘feedback’ to ensure you stay in good alignment throughout the exercise.

-Again, stand in good alignment up against the wall with your elbows in.
-Move your hands apart, reach out to approximately shoulder height, and then lower back to the start.
+Again, stand in good alignment against the wall with your elbows in.
+Move your hands apart, reach out to approximately shoulder height, and lower back to the start.
 Repeat.

 Hands out in Front

-There you go, those are the 3 Mini Band Wall Exercises that you can do for shoulder health.
-They also help in shoulder injury recovery, but are also good for regular shoulder health.
-Shoulder injuries tend to be very common in people who exercise regularly, predominantly in men.
+Shoulder injuries are very common in people who exercise regularly, predominantly men.
+There you go, those are the 3 Mini Band Wall Exercises you can do for shoulder health.
+They help recover shoulder injuries but are also good for regular shoulder health.

-Start off really light and make sure that you get the movement correctly.
-Go through around 5 repetitions with light resistance, making sure you get the exercise and movement correctly.
+Start the light, and make sure that you get the movement correct.
+Go through around five repetitions with light resistance, ensuring you get the exercise and movement correct.

-The mini bands are designed more for leg work, so there is actually quite a bit of resistance.
-I find 5 repetitions are usually sufficient to hit that rotator cuff muscle and target the mid back with each of the exercises.
-And with the last two exercises, we are really targeting those scapular (or shoulder blade) muscles.
+The mini bands are designed more for leg work, so there is quite a bit of resistance.
+Five repetitions are usually sufficient to hit that rotator cuff muscle and target the mid-back with each exercise.
+And with the last two exercises, we are targeting the scapular (or shoulder blade) muscles.

 Give those 3 Mini Band Wall Exercises for Shoulder Health a go.